 TEEN IMPROV TROUPE

 The Troupe provides the opportunity for training as well as performance opportunities in Short and Long Form Improvisation.
+No audition necessary!

-SCREEN ACTORS PROJECT
+SCREEN ACTORS’ PROJECT

 Actors interested in the medium of film learn the unique techniques of working in front of the camera by rehearsing for and performing a fully-fledged original movie.

-The Acting Conservatory is an intensive two-year acting technique training opportunity for students entering grades 7-10 (completing the program as 8-11 graders).
+The Acting Conservatory is an intensive technique training opportunity for students entering grades 7-10 (completing the program as 8-11 graders).
 Their final semester is spent applying their acquired skills towards rehearsing and performing a fully supported non-musical production with a guest team of directors and designers from the professional theatre community of Washington, DC.

-Musical Theatre Conservatory is an intensive two-year musical theatre technique training opportunity for students entering grades 7-10 (completing the program as 8-11 graders).
+Musical Theatre Conservatory is an intensive musical theatre technique training opportunity for students entering grades 7-10 (completing the program as 8-11 graders).
 Their final semester is spent applying their acquired skills towards rehearsing and performing a fully supported musical production with a guest team of directors and designers from the professional theatre community of Washington, DC.

 Conservatories & Ensembles Liaison